 Roboflow enables any developer to use computer vision without being a machine learning expert.
 Our product is the key missing infrastructure that allows developers turn raw images into a useful model -- replacing a sprawling list of one-off utils everyone previously had to reinvent and enabling our users to have working models in hours, not weeks.

 For example, Sarah Hinkley from Barn Owl Drones uses vision to identify weeds from crops in drone images so her customers can use fewer herbicides and grow more.
 She's one of our over 50,000 users working on problems we couldn't even imagine when we got started!

-We're united in our common goals to create high quality products and place our users first.
-Since we're a small upstart, that means building things really quickly and fixing bugs right away.
 As with any rapidly scaling startup, we hope to build a team that is both versatile and adaptable.
-This role has tremendous potential for growth.
-As such, we believe that coachability and enthusiasm are more important than experience or qualifications.
-If you’re excited about this opportunity, we want to hear from you.
+Each role has tremendous potential for growth.
+As such, we believe that coachability, enthusiasm, and an entrepreneurial mindset are more important than experience or qualifications.

 Roboflow went from zero to over 20,000 users in 2020 (and now to over 50,000 in 2021) and our customers are requesting features and product enhancements faster than we can provide them.